 Job descriptions for high-paying jobs often list the tools and skills companies want candidates to know.
 You can increase your chances of landing a $100K job without a college degree by reviewing those job descriptions and listing the skills on them.

-Then, take a few courses that teach the skills and tools that top-paying jobs use.
-Doing so will make you a more appealing job candidate and give employers the confidence that you can do the job.
-Plus, it may help boost your salary even further, as companies reward highly-skilled candidates with higher pay.
+These upskilling opportunities will make you a more appealing job candidate and give employers the confidence that you can do the job even if you don't have a college education.
+Plus, they may boost your salary even further, as companies reward highly skilled candidates with higher pay.

 14 six-figure jobs without a college degree requirement